roger-russel/beholder-web-client/doc/domain/Domain.md

 # Beholder Eye - Domain

-This beholder eye keep an eye on Domains, if it's published, if exists, or are into other status.
+This beholder eye keep an eye on Domains, if it's published, if it exists, or it are into another status.

 ## Dependencies